Will Smith Preview, Player Props: Dodgers vs. Braves

 Will Smith At The Plate

-- Smith has driven in a run in 46 games this year (43.8%), including 16 games with more than one RBI (15.2%).
+- Smith has driven in a run in 46 games this season (43.4%), including 16 games with more than one RBI (15.1%).
 He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.